Why Almost Everyone Needs Fulvic Acid and Humic Acid for Better Nutrition and Immunity

 Emerging research shows that fulvic acid may hold important keys to optimizing brain function, as well as treating many of the conditions and diseases that afflict the human brain.

-One study that was published in 2011 showed that fulvic acid offered a great deal of promise for patients with Alzheimer’s,5 because of its unique ability to keep plaques and protein tangles (believed to be the root cause of Alzheimer’s) from forming, as well as its antioxidant properties.
+A 2011 study showed that fulvic acid offered a great deal of promise for patients with Alzheimer’s5 because of its unique ability to keep plaques and protein tangles (believed to be the root cause of Alzheimer’s) from forming, as well as its antioxidant properties.

 For both men and women, fulvic and humic acid can help maintain hormone balance and sexual wellness by protecting the cellular health of reproductive organs, maintaining proper body pH, and improving blood circulation (more on all this below!).

-Initial studies show that fulvic and humic acid have the ability to improve circulation and boost the health of your blood cells.10
+Initial studies show that fulvic and humic acids have the ability to improve circulation and boost the health of your blood cells.10

 Fulvic acid is a blood oxygenator that helps blood cells better transport and circulate oxygen throughout the body.
 This improved circulation of oxygen throughout the body allows for better waste removal, more efficient energy production, and lower blood pressure.